 Two recently established protected areas in the Motagua valley invite for a birding walk in thorn scrub and dry forest, one in the department of Zacapa, and one in the department of El Progreso.
 Parque Regional Municipal Niño Dormido is located near the little town of Cabañas, 30 km west of the town of Zacapa.
 The park has a size of 180 ha and has been established especially to protect habitat of the Beaded Lizard (Heloderma horridum), locally called Niño Dormido.
 A loop trail of about 1.5 km length traverses dry forest and thorn scrub at 300-450 m elevation.
 The Parque Regional Municipal Lo de China is located 3 km west of Parque Niño Dormido and has a loop trail of 1 km length.

+For independent travelers: We are happy to organize your trip to Motagua valley.
 Please fill this reservation form and we will send you information on rates and space availability as soon as possible.

 When is the best time for a visit to Motagua valley?
 Birding is good year round.

 How do you support conservation and development in Sanimtacá and Sacranix?
 The thorn scrub and dry forest of the Motagua valley are threatened due to intensive land use, such as cattle farming, fruit production (melon, water melon), and unsustainable firewood harvest.
 With your birding visit to the “Niño Dormido” and “Lo de China” protected areas you put an economic value to the thorn forest, which will help to motivate local people to protect this kind of forest.
 The reserves are part of the Sierra de las Minas - Motagua Important Bird Area (IBA GT012).